-- What is hazardous waste?
+Introduction: hazardous waste?

 Any physical, chemical or biological waste which has characteristics like toxicity, reactivity, flammability, explosiveness and corrosively and can be lethal to environment in its pure form or mixed with other wastes or substances is known as Hazardous waste.
 The source of hazardous wastes is mainly industries involved in production of pharmaceuticals, refining of petroleum, manufacture electronic devices, paint, aluminium etc.

-- Industries which mainly generates hazardous wastes are:
+Industries that mainly generates hazardous wastes are:

 - Aluminium smelter